manjunath-ab/AI4MentalHealth/README.md

 ## Project Goals 🎯

-1. Scrape mental health related data from various blog sites like Blurt, Chipur, and Natashatracy.com using Selenium with Dagster Orchestration tool. 🕷️
+1. Scrape mental health related data from various blog sites using Selenium with Dagster Orchestration tool. 🕷️
 2. Clean and categorize the scraped data using OpenAIExtractionChain, then store it into a Snowflake database along with associated metadata. 🧹
 3. Use dbt to run transformations on the scraped data. 🔧
 4. Embed the transformed data using OpenAI embeddings and store it into ChromaDB for efficient similarity search. 🔍